Placenta Encapsulation: $250

-Service fee for local collections in the Northwest Ohio area is $250.
-This includes hospital or home pick up, safe transportation & chilling of your placenta, preparation of your capsules and delivery back to you.
+Local collections in the Northwest Ohio area, include hospital or home pick up, safe transportation & chilling of your placenta, preparation of your capsules and delivery back to you.

 Medical Uses of the Placenta

 Scientists have discovered that the placenta contains hormones that inhibit stress and trigger the release of endorphins.
 It is also believed that placenta remedies after birth cause women to heal faster, feel stronger and happier (less mood swings due to the hormone regulation.
 A mature placenta contains a high level of oxytocin (often called the love hormone).
 Women whose milk lacks ocytocin because of toxemia, gallbladder disease or a stressful birth, can make up for it by using a placenta remedy.

 There are regulations surrounding the medical use of placenta in counties around the world such as China, the EU, Japan, Cuba, Russia, and Mexico.
 There are numerous uses that scientists and medical professionals employ – from the more common hormone regulation to the treatment of cancer, AIDS, and MS, and many things in between.
 The United States (and Canada), however, have no recognition whatsoever of placenta medicine, either in pop culture or in law.

 Numerous Methods to Prepare the Placenta